ynput/ayon-documentation/website/docs/admin_server_installation.md

 ## Installation

-1. Clone this repository to your local machine.
+1. Clone [ayon-docker repository](https://github.com/ynput/ayon-docker) to your local machine.
 2. Tweak the `docker-compose.yml` file according to your requirements.
 3. You may use the `.env` file to set environment variables (for example, for SSO configuration).
 4. On Windows, comment-out or delete the `- "/etc/localtime:/etc/localtime:ro"` line from the `docker-compose.yml` file.